zidcenek/Active-Learning-for-Email-Interaction-Dynamics/README.md

 to the observed counts of openings.
 Random: an algorithm that selects users uniformly at random.

+## Dataset
+Our experiments were performed on a new Mailprofiler’s XCampaign dataset (XCampaign is an email campaign management platform developed by Mailprofiler) containing 14 908 085 messages sent over the course of 12 months (with
+𝑇= 48), 131 918 recipients and 160 templates.
+For each message sent, we collected the recipient ID, the template ID, and (in the case of an open) the time between sending and opening.
+The open rate is 9.1%.
+For evaluation, we split the dataset into three chronologically disjoint parts: the last 10 templates for the test set, the preceding 5 for validation, and the remaining templates for training.
+We do not have access to any kind of side information.

+The dataset is available at [this Google drive](https://drive.google.com/file/d/1M69F8k6ioC6h8j57TxsK9cbeP06eUrbX/view?usp=sharing).

 ## References
 [1] Yu Zhu, Jinghao Lin, Shibi He, Beidou Wang, Ziyu Guan, Haifeng Liu, and Deng